Not just a job, a profession

 As with everything, there is a process:

 - Interested indivuals must come down to the hall to sign up with the apprenticeship program.
-Currently the monthly sign up process is closed; we are in a period of selection for the 2017-2018 academic year.
-After a person has expressed interest and has signed up with Joint Apprenticeship Comittee, their name will be added to list of registrants.
+Pre-Apprentice registration is conducted the first Tuesday of each month.
+1:00 - 3:30 pm After a person has expressed interest and has signed up with Joint Apprenticeship Comittee, their name will be added to list of registrants.
 PLEASE NOTE: This is not an announcement of employment, nor one of apprenticeship vacancy.
 The Joint Apprenticeship Committee will maintain a list of all registrants.
 If opportunities develop, only persons that have registered will be considered.

 - There is a work component.
 Pre-apprentice candidates must work a minimum of 160 hours in the field as a permit helper.
 If you or someone you know is interested in the apprenticeship program and would like to get experience as a "permit helper" in the field, he/she must come to the hall and fill out a permit helper dues authorization form; this can be done at any time, but must accompany signing up as a pre-apprentice on the date(s) specified above.
 Applicants must be 18 years of age or older, bring their driver's license, provide their Social Secruity Number and if they have OSHA 10 or 30 training, bring along a certificate of completion.